MasonWirtz/MasonWirtz.github.io/Publications.md

 * Fischlhammer, L., & <u>Wirtz, M. A.</u> (in prep.).
 Real-time change in writing patterns and the effects of writing device on linguistic (in-)stability.

+<br>

+> ## (Revisions) Under Review

-* <u>Wirtz, M. A.</u>, Rossmanith, A., & Pfenninger, S. E. (in prep.).
+* <u>Wirtz, M. A.</u>, Rossmanith, A., & Pfenninger, S. E. (under review).
 A retirement–pragmatics nexus?
 Cognitive and psychosocial underpinnings of reference production across retirement.

-<br>

-> ## (Revisions) Under Review

-* <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (under review).
+* <u>Wirtz, M. A.</u>, & Pfenninger, S. E. (revisions under review).
 Solving crime in the second language.
 A virtual reality study on eyewitness testimony among young-adult and midlife learners of German in Switzerland.

 * <u>Wirtz, M. A.</u>, Rossmanith, A., Zbinden, L., & Pfenninger, S. E. (under review).
 Intensifier variation among later-life second language learners: A longitudinal micro-development study.
 In A. Gudmestad & D. Grammon (eds.), *Problematizing native-speaker targets in the study of sociolinguistic competence*.